ugolole/TestApplication/README.md

 # TestApplication
-ASP.NET with angular project example which explores away connect .NET backend with angular frontend.
+ASP.NET with angular project example which explores ways of connecting .NET backend with angular frontend.

 # Requirements.
 - .Net 4.0 or greater